binghe/Acrobat-Actions/README.md

 ## Compatibility with Adobe® Acrobat®

+Tested on Acrobat® Pro XI, DC (2015) and DC (2017), both Windows and Mac versions.

-Use files in "zh-cn" for Acrobat® Pro DC 2015 in Simplified Chinese; use files in "en" for Acrobat® Pro DC 2015 in English.
+Use files in "zh-cn" for Acrobat® Pro DC in Simplified Chinese; use files in "en" for Acrobat® Pro DC in English.
 For Acrobat® Pro in other UI languages, some keywords in the actions may have to be changed.
 Most of them also work in Acrobat® Pro XI.

 The (Custom) Commands are new features since DC 2015, as single-step Actions.
 They're not supported in XI and prior versions.